NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     The *allow_setrd* action ignores the recursion desired (RD) bit and treats all requests as if the recursion desired bit is set.
-    Note that this behavior violates RFC 1034 which states that a name server should never perform recursive service unless asked via the RD bit since this interferes with trouble shooting of name servers and their databases.
+    Note that this behavior violates :rfc:`1034` which states that a name server should never perform recursive service unless asked via the RD bit since this interferes with trouble shooting of name servers and their databases.
     This prohibited behavior may be useful if another DNS server must forward requests for specific zones to a resolver DNS server, but only supports stub domains and sends queries to the resolver DNS server with the RD bit